jamiejamiebobamie/pegaFlashcards/notes.md

 	Create a new work queue.
 	Associate the work queue with the work group.
-	Associate the unit and work group with an operator. when adding a new unit to an organizational structure you cannot create… both the work queue and the work group at the same time as they are mutually dependent use an existing work queue then go back and update the work group to correct work queue where do you create new organization records like units, work groups, and work queues? the Records Explorer organization names in the Records Explorer are
+	Associate the unit and work group with an operator.
+When adding a new unit to an organizational structure you cannot create what two things at the same time?
+	Both the work queue and the work group at the same time as they are mutually dependent.
+You should use an existing work queue then go back and update the work group to the correct work queue. where do you create new organization records like units, work groups, and work queues? the Records Explorer organization names in the Records Explorer are